Beech Grove Officer Brian Elliott's Funeral & Visitation Arrangements

-BEECH GROVE, Ind. — On Thursday, the Beech Grove Police Department announced funeral and visitation arrangements to honor Beech Grove Officer Brian Elliott.
+BEECH GROVE, Ind. — On Thursday, the Beech Grove Police Department announced funeral arrangements to honor Beech Grove Officer Brian Elliott.

 Elliott died Monday after he was shot by 47-year-old Kenneth Johnson during a disturbance call at a Beech Grove apartment complex.